 Enercon CEO Calls for Political Action to Safeguard European Wind Turbine Industry

-The CEO of Enercon, a leading European group, has raised concerns about the escalating competition from Chinese wind original equipment manufacturers (OEMs) and is urging political intervention to protect the continent's industry.
+The CEO of Enercon, a leading European group, has raised concerns about the escalating competition from Chinese wind original equipment manufacturers (OEMs) and is urging political intervention to protect the continent's wind energy industry.

 In an opinion piece published in Recharge, emphasizes the significant threat posed by Chinese manufacturers aggressively seeking to dominate Europe's wind market.
 Zeschky argues that the practices of Chinese OEMs result in a “massive distortion of competition” that European companies are finding increasingly challenging to counter.